Improve your perspectives: A better way to take photographs

 Angles can make or break a photograph, so be creative.
 Along with natural lighting, they can be an amateur photographer’s finest asset – and what’s more, they’re free.

 “Don’t get me wrong, different types of equipment are brilliant if you’re after certain effects or shots but you don’t need a specific type of kit if you can’t afford it.
-You can take a great photo on your iPhone or on a disposable camera these days”, Chloe continues.
+You can take a great photo with a backdrop on your iPhone or on a disposable camera these days”, Chloe continues.

 …and find the right lens